alphagov/paas-tech-docs/source/documentation/getting_started/get_started.md

 GOV.UK PaaS is hosted on [Cloud Foundry](https://www.cloudfoundry.org/) [external link].
 You must use the Cloud Foundry command line interface (CLI) to manage your apps hosted on the GOV.UK PaaS.
 To set it up:

-1. Download and install the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli#downloads) [external link] for your platform.
+1. Download and install the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli#downloads) for your platform.

 2. To check that it is installed correctly, run `cf -v` in the command line.

     If it has installed correctly, you will receive the `cf version X.X.X…` confirmation message.

-    Depending on your network configuration, you might need to set an [`HTTP_PROXY` environment variable](https://docs.cloudfoundry.org/cf-cli/http-proxy.html) [external link] for the CLI to connect.
+Depending on your network configuration, you might need to set an `HTTP_PROXY` environment variable for the CLI to connect.
 Contact your network administrator for your configuration settings.

+Refer to the Cloud Foundry documentation on [using the Cloud Foundry CLI with a proxy server](https://docs.cloudfoundry.org/cf-cli/http-proxy.html) for more information.

 ## Sign in to Cloud Foundry